Secure Florida offers...

 Email Safety Tips

-More computers are attacked when users open email attachments than by all other vectors combined!
+More users are attacked through their email than by all other vectors combined!

-Never click on links from untrusted or unknown sources.
+Never click on links from unknown or untrusted sources.

 Never open attachments from untrusted or unknown sources.